- Vector Calculus

 material.
 It also gives the instructor a chance to detect and point out

 typical mistakes so you will be better prepared for quizzes.
-There will be
+The

 based on how many in-class assignments you submit.